How to Plan a Website: The Ultimate Guide to Turning Your Idea into Reality

 Once you’ve done some upfront strategy (see Steps 2-4 below), you might consider organizing your project plan for Steps 5-6 in loops of five-day design sprints as you work through your website’s key user flows and functionalities.
-We won’t go into the detailed design sprint method in this guide, but you can read our three-part series on how they work here, here, and here.
+We won’t go into the detailed design sprint method in this guide, but you can read our three-part series on how they work over in the Design strategy section of the Uizard blog.
 Okay, now let’s get started with establishing your project’s objectives.

 2. Assess your business needs and set your project goals

 You and your team members need to think critically about the purpose of your website and its role in your business before you make any serious investments in its development.
 In this first phase, you’ll dig into syncing up your project requirements with the time, money, and skills you have available to realize them.